| Residences | Civilian Occupation |

 Stateside Service & Marriage

-The 191st Tank Battalion was one of the so-called separate tank battalions, which could be attached by higher headquarters to other units as needed.
+The 191st Tank Battalion was one of the so-called separate tank battalions, which could be attached by higher headquarters to other units, typically infantry units, as needed.
 The separate tank battalions were distinguished from tank battalions that were assigned to armored divisions.
 The battalion history book, 191 Tank Bn.,stated that the unit was originally composed of federalized “National Guard tank companies from New York, Massachusetts, Virginia, [and] Connecticut” which were first stationed together at Fort George G. Meade beginning in February 1941.

 Service in North Africa & Combat in Italy